-The imcID parameter MUST contain the IMC ID value provided to TNC_IMC_Initialize.
+In the imcID parameter, the TNCC MUST pass the IMC ID value provided to TNC_IMC_Initialize.
 IMCs MAY check if imcID matches the value previously passed to TNC_IMC_Initialize and return TNC_RESULT_INVALID_PARAMETER if not, but they are not required to make this check.